All classes are for 3 credits.

 This course examines the nature, production, value, and uses of information in historical perspective; the latest developments in information technology; the ways information is produced and disseminated and how they affect business, politics, media, science, arts and culture; the growth of the information society; and major information policy issues.
 (Cross-listed with COM 3040 and PAF 3040)

-Days & Times: Monday & Friday 2:30 PM – 3:45 PM
+Days & Times: Wednesday 6:05 PM – 9:00 PM

-Instructor: Prof. Stephen Francoeur
+Instructor: Prof. Kimmy Szeto

 Prerequisite: ENG 2100 and two 3000-level LIB courses, or departmental permission